 In order to be eligible, the couple intending to commission a surrogacy arrangement must be a close relative of the surrogate mother.
 In addition, the couple has to prove that they fulfil all of the following conditions:

 Additional eligibility conditions that the intending couple need to meet may be specified by regulations.
-It could be argued that the qualifying conditions for surrogacy should be specified in the Bill and not be delegated to regulations.
+It could be argued that the qualifying conditions should be specified in the Bill and not be delegated to regulations.

 The Bill does not define the term close relative.

-The Bill states that any child born out of a surrogacy procedure shall be the biological child of the intending couple and will be entitled to all rights and privileges that are available to a natural child.
+The Bill states that any child born out of a procedure shall be the biological child of the intending couple and will be entitled to all rights and privileges that are available to a natural child.

-The intending couple and the surrogate mother can undergo a surrogacy procedure only at surrogacy clinics that are registered with the government.
+The intending couple and the surrogate mother can undergo a surrogacy procedure only at clinics that are registered with the government.
 To initiate the procedure, the couple and the surrogate mother need to possess certificates to prove that there are eligible.
 These certificates will be granted by a government authority if the couple and the surrogate mother fulfill all the conditions mentioned above.
 The Bill does not specify a time period within which the authority needs to grant the certificates.
 Further, the Bill does not specify a review or appeal procedure in case the application for the certificates is rejected.

-The Bill specifies that any person who takes the aid of a doctor or a surrogacy clinic in order to conduct commercial surrogacy will be punishable with imprisonment for a minimum term of five years and a fine that may extend to five lakh rupees.
+The Bill specifies that any person who takes the aid of a doctor or a surrogacy clinic in order to conduct commercial will be punishable with imprisonment for a minimum term of five years and a fine that may extend to five lakh rupees.

 Offences such as (i) undertaking or advertising commercial surrogacy; (ii) exploiting or abandoning the surrogate mother or child; and (iii) selling or importing human embryo or gametes for surrogacy will attract a minimum penalty of 10 years and a fine up to 10 lakh rupees.